alecjmaly/slae86/slae86/project4/README.md

 # Encoding: Python

-The python script that will do the encoding is below:
+My python script that will do the encoding is below:

 ```python
 #!/bin/python3